-Opening Doors is the nation’s first comprehensive federal strategy to prevent and end homelessness.
-It was presented to the Office of the President and Congress on June 22, 2010, and updated and amended the plan in 2012 and again in 2015 to reflect what we have learned.
+The first comprehensive federal strategic plan to prevent and end homelessness was presented to Congress on June 22, 2010.
+We updated and amended the plan in 2012 and again in 2015 to reflect what we have learned.
 We plan to release another revision of the plan this summer.

 Specifically, every community will have the capacity to: